FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-state even though none of the lawyers listed in the firm name are admitted in Florida, but the
+in this state even though none of the lawyers listed in the firm name are admitted in Florida, but

 Vice Chairman Daniels stated the opinion of the committee: